 CB: Bobby Moore (Fulham)

 Roy McFarland was one of the top defenders in the late 1960's and early 1970's.
 He played for Tranmere Rovers, Derby County and Bradford City.
 He was a key player for the great Derby side under Brian Clough.
-He played 28 times for England between 1971 and 1976, but was a part of the team that did not qualify for the World Cup Finals in 1974.
-He never played in the World Cup Finals.
+With them, he won two league titles in Division One.
+He played 28 times for England between 1971 and 1976, but was a part of the team that did not qualify for the World Cup Finals in 1974 after the memorable game against Poland in Wembley.

 Started his career with Sunderland, but his most famous stint was with Brian Clough's Derby.
 His transfer fees in 1971 to Derby was a record for a defender in England.
 He would win the league title in his first season with Clough.
 He was PFA Player of the Year in 1974 after Derby won their second league title in 1974.
 He earned 27 caps for England.